nathan-at-least/anyhow-std/README.md

 in an error in this case.
 So these methods should only be used when code expects `Some` results, and if your code should handle `None` as a "non-error", it can simply use the [std] method.

+## Wrapper types

+In some cases, it is more ergonomic to use a "wrapper type" pattern rather than an extension trait.
+The prime example is [ReadDir](crate::fs::ReadDir) which is returned from [`PathAnyhow::read_dir_anyhow`].
+This wraps the underlying [std::fs::ReadDir] in order to provide path context in errors during iteration.

+Wrapper types _override_ the underlying [std] type methods, rather than using the `…_anyhow` naming convention.
+They also provide a [std::ops::Deref] impl for the underlying [std] type, so all non-overridden methods can be called.

+Finally, wrapper types provide means to move into and out of the std types implementations in case calling code must access the underlying.
+However, the data may include extra values beyond the wrapped [std] type in order ot provide error context.

+For example, for [crate::fs::Metadata::new] and [crate::fs::Metadata::unwrap] convert from/to a [std::fs::Metadata] and
+[PathBuf](std::fs::PathBuf) pair, the latter providing error context.

 ## API Coverage